infoScoop/infoscoop/2.0/README.txt

     * sticky
     * worldclock

-2. if the static content URL is set, replacement of  the static content files is necessary.
+2. If static content URL is set, replacement of the static content files is necessary.
-  Replace the directory where static contents are stored currently to 'infoscoop/staticContent' directory.
+   Replace the directory where static contents are currently stored to 'infoscoop/staticContent' directory.

-3. Redeploy infoscoop.war to WebApplication Server according to Quick Start.
+3. Redeploy infoscoop.war to WebApplication Server.

 Licensing and Copyright